© Ground Picture/Shutterstock.com

 As standard operating sheets can be such a powerful resource, there are some things to keep in mind when it comes to using them in your organization.

 Since a standard operating sheet is, in fact, a sheet of paper, it is important to simplify how the process information is presented so that the operation can be easily understood.
-If there is too much text, it is easy for the message of how to perform the operation to get lost.
+If there is too much text, it is easy for the message of how to operate to get lost.
 Include pictures wherever possible to help simplify the steps and show (rather than tell) how they need to be completed.

-2. Go to Gemba
+Go to Gemba

-When creating a standard operating sheet, it is important to outline the work as it actually happens.
+When creating a standard operating sheet, it is important to outline the work as it happens.
 The only way to ensure that the standard operating sheet will reflect the appropriate steps and time estimates is by observing the operation and workstation setup.
 To do this, go to Gemba — the place where work activities are performed.

 Since there is a time element associated with standard operating sheets, it is important to periodically review them to make sure the time approximations are still applicable.
 If employees engage in continuous improvement and change how an operation is performed, the steps and times outlined on the standard operating sheet will likely change as well.

 If nothing else, remember this: Standard operating sheets outline all elements of a specific operation.
-By understanding the process steps and amount of time they take, operators can ensure they are performing a given task the right way and help train others to ensure consistent results.
+By understanding the process steps and the amount of time they take, operators can ensure they are performing a given task the right way and help train others to ensure consistent results.

 About the Author